1 Wall Street: Construction

 Construction on the site of 1 Wall Street began in May 1929, with the demolition of the four buildings on the northern portion of the site.
 Several engineering professors from Columbia University were hired as consultants for the demolition process.
 Work was complicated by the fact that one of the previous buildings on the site had extremely sturdy walls ranging from 4 to 10 ft thick.
-The Indiana Limestone Company was hired to supply the building's Indiana limestone.
+Excavations began in July 1929, and work on the building itself began that August.
 During December 1929, Ward sent engraved letters to 500 nearby property owners, apologizing for the noise created during the riveting process; this generated positive publicity for the building in both the local and national press.

 The ceremonial cornerstone was laid on January 15, 1930.
 During the construction process, nearby structures such as Trinity Church were shored up.
 That March, Irving Trust signed an agreement with the Interborough Rapid Transit Company—at the time, one of the operators of the city's subway system—to build three new entrances to the Wall Street station on Broadway and another entrance in 1 Wall Street's basement.
-Excavations began in July 1930, and work on the building itself began that August.
-The frame involved the installation of 250,000 rivets and was completed within five months of the groundbreaking without any serious incidents.
+The frame involved the installation of 250,000 rivets and was completed in four months of the cornerstone-laying, without any serious incidents.
 The Ravenna Mosaic Company was hired to manufacture mosaics for the Red Room, and six workers from a mosaic-tile labor union helped Ravenna's workers install the mosaics.

 When the steel frame topped out on May 12, 1930, workers hoisted an evergreen tree to the top of the frame.
 While the workers were securing the final rivets, a hot steel rivet fell from the building's top and hit a truck below, narrowly missing the truck driver's head and causing a small fire on the street.
-The exterior was completed by August 1930.
+The Indiana Limestone Company was hired to supply the building's Indiana limestone.
 Several hundred boxcars were used to transport the building's Indiana limestone to New York City; (Note: The Brooklyn Citizen quotes the builders as saying 288 boxcars had been used.
 However, the New York Herald Tribune and the New York City Landmarks Preservation Commission state that over 400 boxcars were used.) according to railroad workers, it was the largest-ever such order.
 Before being used in the building, the limestone blocks went to a workshop in Long Island City, where they were carved to meet the building's specifications.
+The exterior was completed by August 1930.